-The stanza ends on a positive note, with the assurance that, with sustained hard work and a helping hand from mates - 'And wattle blooms once more'.
+The stanza ends on a positive note, with the assurance that, with sustained hard work and a helping hand from us all as mates, we pull through - 'And wattle blooms again'.

 The lyrics reference our natural bush - symbolized by the green and gold of the widespread Australian wattle.
 The golden wattle grows across Australia and is a symbol of unity.

 The lyrics express the spirit of the Australian people.
 In times of disaster, by combining together to help each other as ‘mates’, we are able to restore the bush and ourselves.
 The natural resilience of wattle represents the fortitude of the Australian people when things get tough.

 The Golden Wattle (Acacia pycnantha Benth.) is also important because it is the Australian national flower, as proclaimed on 19 August 1988 by the then Governor-General, the Rt Hon Sir Ninian M Stephen AK GCMG GCVO KBE.
 When in flower, it displays our national colours, green and gold.

 The Indigenous peoples of Australia from time immemorial made good use of the wattle.
 They soaked the gum of the golden wattle in water and honey to produce a sweet, toffee-like substance.
 The tannin from the bark was used for its antiseptic properties.

 Finally, the green and gold are celebrated in our National sporting colours.
 They are worn with pride by our athletes on the sporting field, on the track, on the court, and in the swimming pool.

 Australian Government, Department of Prime Minister and Cabinet website https://www.pmc.gov.au/government/australian-national-symbols/australian-floral-emblem (last observed 14 April 2018).